-Lighting Global has developed three test methods to meet the unique needs of stakeholders in the market for off-grid lighting products.
-These methods are faster and less expensive (lower personnel and equipment costs) but less thorough than other established test procedures for lighting products (such as the PVGAP PVRS series).
+Lighting Global has developed four test methods to meet the unique needs of stakeholders in the market for offgrid lighting products.
+These methods are faster and less expensive (lower personnel and equipment costs) but less thorough than other established test procedures for lighting products.
 The test methods, summarized in Table 1, assess the performance of individual components such as the LED, battery, and PV module, as well as system-level metrics such as run time, physical ingress and water protection, and durability.

-Sampling Randomly selected from warehouse or marketplace Component Tests Photometrics Luminous flux (lumens-total light output) Standardized distribution (illuminance) Battery & Charge Control Battery capacity (amp-hours) Protection (voltage cutoffs and durability) Solar Module Power output (watts) Current-voltage characteristics (I-V curve) System Tests Full-Battery Run Time Measured using standardized cycle (hours of operation) Solar-Charge Run Time Modelled estimate (daily hours of operation after solar charging) Physical Ingress & Water Protection Incorporates enclosure (IP class) and system- level protection (coatings, etc.) Durability Drop test from one meter (pass/fail) Switch and connector durability Internal wiring and solder inspection Lumen maintenance
+Sampling Randomly selected from warehouse or marketplace Component Tests Photometrics Luminous flux (lumens-total light output) Standardized distribution (illuminance) Battery & Charge Control Battery capacity (amp-hours) Protection (voltage cut-offs and durability) Solar Module Power output (watts) Current-voltage characteristics (I-V curve) System Tests Full-Battery Run Time Measured using standardized cycle (hours of operation) Solar-Charge Run Time Modelled estimate (daily hours of operation after solar charging) Physical Ingress & Water Protection Incorporates enclosure (IP class) and system- level protection (coatings, etc.) Durability Drop test from one meter (pass/fail) Switch and connector durability Internal wiring and solder inspection Lumen maintenance Battery capacity loss after storage

 Table 1.
-Summary of the testing framework using by the Lighting Global Quality Assurance Program.
+Summary of key tests used by the Lighting Global QA Program for pico-products.

-The QA framework and test methods have been institutionalized through, and are now based on, IEC/TS 62257-9-5, Edition 2.0, a Technical Specification published by the International Electrotechnical Commission (IEC).
+The QA framework and test methods for pico-products (products with solar modules smaller than 10 Wp) have been institutionalized through, and are now based on, IEC/TS 62257-9-5, Edition 2.0, a Technical Specification published by the International Electrotechnical Commission (IEC).
 Publication of this document through IEC provides a common framework that can be used to enable widespread adoption of a harmonized quality assurance approach.
-The document was published in a way that enables revision on a reasonably frequent basis (i.e., every one to two years).
+The document was published in a way that enables revision on a reasonably frequent basis (i.e., every one to three years).
 This was done to help ensure that the quality assurance framework and test methods can be updated to meet the needs of a rapidly changing market.